ROBIN HARDING

 News

-• My co-authored work on campaign donations and deforestation in Colombia with Mount Prem, Nelson Ruiz and David Vargas was written up in this recent post for the Washington Post's Monkey Cage blog.
+• My work on campaign donations and deforestation in Colombia with Mounu Prem, Nelson Ruiz and David Vargas was recently published in the American Political Science Review.
+See this post for the Washington Post's Monkey Cage blog about the research.

 • Terrorism, Trust, and Identity: Evidence from a Natural Experiment in Nigeria (with Arinze Nwokolo), American Journal of Political Science, (2023).